 Do NOT flush feminine hygiene products!
 These tend to get larger when they get wet, so they could easily clog your pipes.

 Grease, no matter what kind, should be kept out of all pipes, whether in your bathroom or your kitchen.
 Grease tends to harden when it cools, so it can cause a massive blockage in your sewer system.

 Drugs of any sort, even those you can buy over the counter, should be disposed of via pharmacies or other Nampa clinics that are specially equipped to deal with them.
 If you flush them down the toilet, the chemicals can end up in lakes, rivers or groundwater, since most processing facilities aren’t able to remove them from wastewater.

 You will also want to pass on flushing anything from your kitchen.
 This may sound odd, but many people try to flush pumpkin seeds and other similar things, only to find that it clogs their pipes because it doesn’t biodegrade quickly enough.

 There’s not a single thing that you SHOULD put down a toilet other than human waste and toilet paper, which is specifically designed to break down when it gets wet.
-If you or someone else has put something else down your toilet and you think it’s causing a problem, feel free to give us a call.
-Book an appointment and we’ll figure out what clogged your toilet and how to make your system work again.
+If you or someone else has put something else down your toilet and you think it’s causing a problem, feel free to give us a call about toilet repair near you.
+Book an appointment and we’ll figure out what clogged your toilet and how to make your plumbing system work again.